Azure/Edge-infrastructure-quickstart-template/README.md

 ## Scenario 2: Scale more sites (Private Preview)

-This repository will help you set up the scaling configuration code quickly and get ready for scaling the fleet.
-You have the two options: setting up the scaling configurations by yourself or you can use our automation pipeline to accelerate the repository set up along with custom settings.
+The following guidance will streamline your setup of the scaling configuration code with Terraform and Github Actions, preparing you for scaling your production fleet.
+You have two options (also illustrated in the diagram below): set up the repository with the static settings or you can use our automation pipeline to codify and replicate your existing PoC setting.

 ### User workflow diagram